 Those looking to buy in certain rural areas may be eligible for a loan from the U.S. Department of Agriculture.
-USDA loans are guaranteed loans that offer 100% financing (meaning, no down payment) to households with low to moderate income that purchase homes in eligible areas.
-USDA loans are offered by nationally approved lenders and typically require credit scores of 640 or higher.
+USDA loans are guaranteed loans that offer 100% financing (meaning, no down payment) to borrowers with moderate to low income who purchase homes in eligible areas.
+This mortgage program offers loans by nationally approved lenders and typically requires a minimum credit score of 640 or higher.
 If your credit score is lower than 640, you may need to provide additional rent and utility payment history documentation.

-Veterans and active military are eligible for loans through the U.S. Department of Veterans Affairs (VA).
-VA loans are offered by private lenders and come with lower interest rates.
-Oftentimes, down payments and private mortgage insurance are not required.
+Veterans, active service members, and qualified surviving spouses are eligible for loans through the U.S. Department of Veterans Affairs (VA).
+VA loans are offered by private lenders and may have lower interest rates.
+Oftentimes, a down payment and mortgage insurance are not required.
 However, you’ll have to pay an upfront funding fee unless you qualify for a waiver.

 If you’re a veteran and you or your spouse are Native American, you can receive a loan to purchase, build, or improve a home on federal trust land through the VA’s Native American Direct Loan.
-A NADL loan requires no down payment or PMI and reduces closing costs.
+A NADL loan requires no money down or mortgage insurance and has reduced closing costs.